 When does the police arrest an offender?
-Seizable and non-seizable offences in Singapore
+Arrestable and non-arrestable offences in Singapore

 In recent years, multiple instances have surfaced whereby punches have been thrown and police have been called in, but no arrests were made.
 In such cases, the police officers present at the scene merely restricted themselves to recording the identities of the parties involved, as well as questioning witnesses.
 This has perplexed many Singaporeans.
 When will an arrest be made?